 The Baltimore Sun

 “Rough Cut” is a loose edit from The Baltimore Sun’s photographic coverage of the National Football League.
 Fanatic fans, marching bands, cheerleaders and lots of game action are just part of the spectacle that is the NFL.
-This week, photojournalists Kenneth K. Lam, Al Drago and Rachel Woolf photographed the Ravens as they beat the San Francisco 49ers 23-3 during Thursday’s pre-season game at M&T Bank Stadium.
+This week, photojournalists Christopher T. Assaf, Kenneth K. Lam and Karl Merton Ferron photographed the Ravens as they beat the Pittsburgh Steelers, 26-6, at M&T Bank Stadium.